Angola: Risk Assessment

 Business Climate Rating

-- Significant economic potential: diamond, iron, gold, leather, agriculture, fishing, hydropower
+- Significant economic potential: diamonds, iron, gold, leather, agriculture, fisheries, hydropower

 - International financial support

-- High unemployment (26%), strong social inequalities and regional disparities
+- High unemployment, high social inequalities, and regional disparities

 - Fragile banking sector

-- Conflict with the separatists of the Cabinda enclave
+- Conflict with separatists in the Cabinda enclave